SymmetricChaos/SimpleCAS/README.md

 ## RFunc
-Quotients of polynomials represented in simplest form.
+Rational functions are quotients of polynomials represented in simplest form.
 Unfortunately rational functions are not generally as well behaved as polynomials are so there isn't quite as much support for them.